Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: Special generic maps and round fold maps.

-If this bundle is trivial for each $C$, then $f$ is said to be {\it componentwise trivial}. \end{Def} Maps just before are componentwise trivial. \begin{Thm}[\cite{kitazawa}, \cite{kitazawa2} and \cite{kitazawa4}] Let $m>n \geq 2$ be integers.
-We can construct a componentwise trivial round fold map on a manifold represented as a connected sum of total spaces of $S^{m-n}$-bundles over $S^n$ into ${\mathbb{R}}^n$ satisfying the following. \begin{enumerate} \item Inverse images of regular values are disjoint unions of standard spheres. \item In ${\mathbb{R}}^n$, the number of connected components of an inverse image increases as we go into a point in the just one connected component diffeomorphic to an open ball of the regular value set starting from the unbounded connected component of the regular value set. \end{enumerate} \end{Thm} This is owing to the theorem with \cite{eellskuiper}, \cite{milnor} etc.. \begin{Cor}[\cite{kitazawa2} etc.] Every $7$-dimensional homotopy sphere admits a round fold map as in Theorem \ref{thm:2} into ${\mathbb{R}}^4$.
-Moreover, the number of connected components of singular values restrict the differentiable structure of the oriented homotopy sphere as the following {\rm (}there are $28$ types of oriented homotopy spheres as explained in Theorem \ref{thm:1}{\rm )}. \begin{enumerate} \item The number is $1$ if and only if the homotopy sphere is a standard sphere. \item The number is $2$ if and only if the homotopy sphere is one of 16 types of the 28 types {\rm (}oriented homotopy spheres of these 16 types are represented as the total spaces of $S^3$-bundles over $S^4$ and a standard sphere is one of these 16 types{\rm )}. \item Every $7$-dimensional oriented homotopy sphere admits a round fold map into ${\mathbb{R}}^4$ as in Theorem \ref{thm:2} such that the number of connected components of the singular value set is $3$ {\rm (}oriented homotopy spheres of the $28-16=12$ types of the 28 types are not represented as the total spaces of $S^3$-bundles over $S^4$ but represented as connected sums of these total spaces{\rm )}. \end{enumerate} \end{Cor}
+We review {\it round} fold maps, introduced by the author first in \cite{kitazawa}, \cite{kitazawa2} and \cite{kitazawa3}. $\mathbb{N}$ denotes the set of all positive integers. \begin{Def} For a fold map $f:M \rightarrow {\mathbb{R}}^n$ satisfying $m \geq n \geq 2$, $f$ is said to be a {\it round} fold map if the restriction to the singular set is an embedding and the image is concentric spheres: more precisely, for a suitable diffeomorphism $\phi$ and an integer $l>0$ $(\phi \circ f)(S(f))=\{x \in {\mathbb{R}}^n \mid 1 \leq ||x|| \in \mathbb{N} \leq l\}$ holds. \end{Def} \begin{Ex} The canonical projection of the unit sphere of dimension $m \geq n \geq 2$ into ${\mathbb{R}}^n$ and some special generic maps on homotopy spheres are round fold maps. \end{Ex} \begin{Def} For each connected component $C$ of the singular value set of a round fold map $f:M \rightarrow {\mathbb{R}}^n$, there exists a small closed tubular neighborhood and if we consider the restriction of $f$ to the preimage of the closed tubular neighborhood and composition of this with a canonical projection to $C$, then we have a smooth bundle over $C$.
+If this bundle is trivial for each $C$, then $f$ is said to be {\it componentwisely trivial}. \end{Def} Maps in Example \ref{ex:2} are componentwisely trivial. \begin{Thm}[\cite{kitazawa}, \cite{kitazawa2} and \cite{kitazawa4}] Let $m>n \geq 2$ be integers.
+We can construct a componentwisely trivial round fold map on a manifold represented as a connected sum of total spaces of $S^{m-n}$-bundles over $S^n$ into ${\mathbb{R}}^n$ satisfying the following properties where the connected sum is taken in the smooth category. \begin{enumerate} \item Preimages of regular values are disjoint unions of standard spheres. \item In ${\mathbb{R}}^n$, the number of connected components of a preimage increases as we go into a point in the just one connected component diffeomorphic to an open ball of the regular value set starting from the unbounded connected component of the regular value set.
+More rigorously, in Definition \ref{def:1}, for each point in $p$ satisfying $1<||p|| \neq \mathbb{N}<l+1$, the number of connected components of each point $q \in {\mathbb{R}}^n$ satisfying $||q||=||p||-1$ is greater than that of $p$ by $1$. \end{enumerate} \end{Thm} \begin{Rem} We can define the notion of a {\it round} fold map for $n=1$ and we have a theorem similar to Theorem \ref{thm:2}.
+We do not need in the present study.
+Consult \cite{kitazawa4} for example. \end{Rem} Thanks to the theorem with \cite{eellskuiper} and \cite{milnor} for example, we obtained this before. \begin{Cor}[\cite{kitazawa2} and so on.]
+Every $7$-dimensional homotopy sphere admits a round fold map as in Theorem \ref{thm:2} into ${\mathbb{R}}^4$.
+Moreover, the number of connected components of the singular value restrict the differentiable structure of the oriented homotopy sphere as follows {\rm (}there are $28$ types of oriented smooth homotopy spheres as explained in Theorem \ref{thm:1}{\rm )}. \begin{enumerate} \item The number is $1$ if and only if the homotopy sphere is a standard sphere. \item The number is $2$ if and only if the homotopy sphere is one of 16 types of the 28 types {\rm (}oriented smooth homotopy spheres of these $16$ types are represented as total spaces of linear $S^3$-bundles over $S^4$ and a standard sphere is a smooth homotopy sphere of one of these 16 types{\rm )}. \item Every $7$-dimensional oriented smooth homotopy sphere admits a round fold map into ${\mathbb{R}}^4$ as in Theorem \ref{thm:2} such that the number of connected components of the singular value set is $3$ {\rm (}oriented homotopy spheres of the $28-16=12$ types of the 28 types are not represented as total spaces of linear $S^3$-bundles over $S^4$ but represented as connected sums of these total spaces{\rm )}. \end{enumerate} \end{Cor}